Verifone

-Verifone is an American multinational corporation headquartered in Coral Springs, Florida.
+Verifone, Inc. is an American multinational corporation headquartered in New York City, New York.
 Verifone provides technology for electronic payment transactions and value-added services at the point-of-sale.
 Verifone sells merchant-operated, consumer-facing and self-service payment systems to the financial, retail, hospitality, petroleum, government and healthcare industries.
 The company's products consist of POS electronic payment devices that run its own operating systems, security and encryption software, and certified payment software, and that are designed for both consumer-facing and unattended environments.

 Its products process a range of payment types, including signature and personal identification number (PIN)-based debit cards, credit cards, contactless/radio frequency identification cards, smart cards, prepaid gift and other stored-value cards, electronic bill payment, check authorization and conversion, signature capture and Electronic Benefit Transfer (EBT).

 In 2018, Verifone was acquired by Francisco Partners for $3.4 billion.
 The company's architecture enables multiple applications, including third-party applications, such as gift card and loyalty card programs, healthcare insurance eligibility, and time and attendance tracking, and allows these services to reside on the same system without requiring recertification upon the addition of new applications.

 Overview

 As of October 31, 2013, the company held trademark registration in 22 jurisdictions (including registration in the EU that covers various country level registrations that the company had previously filed) for the ‘VERIFONE’ trademark and in 32 jurisdictions (including registration in the EU that covers various country level registrations that the company had previously filed) for ‘VERIFONE’ trademark, including its ribbon logo.
 On November 3, 2014, The company unveiled a new corporate logo, and brand identity that represents a new Verifone that is driving the future of commerce in a rapidly evolving digital world where electronic payments, commerce and mobility are converging.
 From its beginnings as the first payment device manufacturer, Verifone's product and point-of-sale service offerings have changed considerably.
 Verifone offer payment technology expertise, and services that add value to the point of sale with merchant-operated, consumer-facing and self-service POS payment systems.

 Founded in Hawaii, U.S. in 1981, Verifone in 2014 operated in more than 150 countries worldwide and employed nearly 5,000 people globally.
 Verifone's steady growth came organically through a dedication both to innovation and strategic partnerships, and from smart acquisitions.
 Core focus and growth areas for the company include mobile commerce, security, services and emerging global markets.

-Verifone has headquarters in Coral Springs, Florida; London, U.K.; and Singapore and a presence in more than 45 countries.
+Verifone has headquarters in New York City and office presence in more than 45 countries.